SirJson/simple-dash-improved/README.md

 ## How it differs from upstream

-- Fork Awesome instead of Font Awesome
+- Fork Awesome + Line Awesome instead of Font Awesome
   - The included version wasn't up to date at this point and having a free option seems to me the better choice
 - Upgraded the Javascript Syntax
   - It's 2020 and I can't think of any reason to install Internet Explorer